Summary

 Layer 2: Consumption (building and execution)

-To build and run agents beyond the thin free tier included with Copilot, organisations need Copilot Studio (pricing), Microsoft Foundry, or both.
+To build and run agents beyond the zero-rated usage included with a Microsoft 365 Copilot licence, organisations need Copilot Studio (pricing), Microsoft Foundry, or both.
 Both carry their own costs.

-Credits in capacity packs expire monthly.
-Annual P3 credits expire annually, better for planning, but still use-it-or-lose-it.
-Neither rolls over.
+Credits in capacity packs expire monthly, while annual P3 credits expire annually, which is better for planning but still use-it-or-lose-it since neither rolls over.

 🖐 Planning a Microsoft Enterprise Agreement negotiation?
 We provide independent support.
 Learn more: Microsoft Enterprise Agreement Negotiation.

-Nicole Dezen's partner blog says it directly: "Together, Microsoft 365 E7 and Agent Factory provide a clear path to move customers from early adoption to durable Frontier transformation."
+Nicole Dezen's partner blog frames the E7 bundle as a sales motion: "Together, Microsoft 365 E7 and Agent Factory provide a clear path to move customers from early adoption to durable Frontier transformation".
 E7 and Agent Factory are two separate purchases.

 Two control planes, two bills